iganari/vagrant-operation/script-memo/chk_num/readme.md

 ```
 $ python3 chk_num_input.py
-Plz tell me You Want to Check Number
+Plz tell me Number that You Want to Check
->> 3
+>> 4
-Your Number is  3
+Your Input is  4
 This is OK
 ```
 ```
 $ python3 chk_num_input.py
-Plz tell me You Want to Check Number
+Plz tell me Number that You Want to Check
 >> f
-Your Number is  f
+Your Input is  f
 This is NG
 ```
 ```
 $ python3 chk_num_input.py
-Plz tell me You Want to Check Number
+Plz tell me Number that You Want to Check
->> -7
+>> -9
-Your Number is  -7
+Your Input is  -9
 This is NG
 ```